 There is also another lightning and transient suppressor which, according to its specifications, is fast enough for shunting the incoming power line voltage spike from nuclear EMP.
 It is the Ditek HD2.
 I have never used this device, but it appears to be a good one for less than 300 U.S. dollars, and it is available through many electrical distributors used by electrical contractors in the United States.

 Ideally, in addition to the power line input side of the transfer switch, there should also be one on the load side (the output going to your house).
-This one is less important that the power line side transient suppressor, but it is necessary unless you intend to implement PLAN B. I've been looking for a good place for readers of this page to buy the SOLA or Transtector units, but for now, you will either have to look around on the web, or ask your electrician if he is able to purchase it.
+This one is less important that the power line side transient suppressor, but it is necessary unless you intend to implement PLAN B. I've been looking for a good place for readers of this page to buy the SOLA or Transtector units; but for now, you will either have to look around on the web, or ask your electrician if he is able to purchase it.
 (The distributor that I have purchased these items through in the past was uncooperative about listing their items on this web site.)
 Also, be sure to consider the Ditek HD2, mentioned above.

 In addition to voltage transient protection for your generator, especially if you have a whole-house stationary generator, it is important to have transient protection for the critical and more sensitive electrical and electronic items in your house.
 Every time that your transfer switch switches the power either to the generator or back to the main power, it will create a voltage spike in your entire house.
 Put at least an inexpensive consumer-type "surge suppressor" on every piece of important electrical device in your home.
 Inexpensive surge suppressors have gotten much better in the past few years, and every one of them that you use will eventually pay for its cost.
 (You won't realize that the surge suppressors are paying for themselves because you won't know about the electronics that you would have been replacing due to premature failure.)
 Try to get an outlet surge protector that is rated at at least 3000 joules, but any surge suppressor is better than nothing.
 Even the electrical outlets that you use for charging things like laptop computers and cell phones should have a surge suppressor at the outlet.